In June 2017, someone opened an issue on GitHub Desktop: "Please add an option to ignore whitespace in diffs."

 Yet the tooling has been treated as "good enough."
 Ship the feature, move on.
 A checkbox that would save thousands of developers daily frustration?
 It can wait.
 For five years.

 This isn't a criticism of GitHub specifically—they're building a platform that serves millions of use cases.
-But it reveals something about how PR review tools are prioritized: as infrastructure, not as a product worth continuous innovation.
+But it reveals something about how review tools are prioritized: as infrastructure, not as a product worth continuous innovation.

 What Faster Iteration Looks Like

 The hide whitespace feature we shipped in My Senior Dev took a few hours.
-Not because we're better engineers than the GitHub Desktop team—we're not—but because we're focused on one thing: making PR review better.
+Not because we're better engineers than the GitHub Desktop team—we're not—but because we're focused on one thing: making software review better.

 When review UX is your entire product, not a feature of a larger platform, the calculus changes: